shafnasir/MyPlanBook/team.md

   - Can respond as soon as I see the message, within 0-3 hours.
 - Shaf Nasir: nasirsh8:
   - Can answer text messages immediately, worst case in a few hours, will check emails daily.
+- Yifei Gao: gaoyife2:
+  - Can respond as soon as I see the message and email within a few hours

 ## Agile Meetings
 - Meet and discuss project in person during and after CSC301 tutorials